sawshep/popecomputing.org/refurbishing/index.md

 Instructions](#cross-platform-flashing-instructions) or
 [POSIX Flashing Instructions](#posix-flashing-instruction).

-Be careful while flashing USBs; if an incorrect disk is selected, data on said disk can be **irreversably destroyed**!
+Be careful when flashing USB sticks; if an incorrect disk is selected, data on said disk can be **irreversably destroyed**!